amirrajan/survivingtheappstore/manuscript/developer-logs.md

 form.
 And all I can say is that I'll do what I can to make sure those people who have supported A Dark Room, have my support in turn.

-#Dec 22, 2013: Someone Stopped Playing Because of Slaves
+#Day 199 - Dec 22, 2013: Someone Stopped Playing Because of Slaves

 The first public comment about the slaves in the mobile version was posted on Michael's blog.
 My biggest fear is the vengeful 1 star